Meet Mayor

 Paloma knows what it means to struggle and fight for a better future.
 Born in California and raised in Puerto Vallarta, Paloma watched her parents bus tables to give their family a shot at something better.
 In 2001, she left Mexico on her own to pursue college in the U.S., working her way through school and falling in love with her new home – Imperial Beach.

-Before serving as Mayor, Paloma was a community organizer for neglected communities and environmental advocate at local nonprofit WILDCOAST, fighting for clean air, water, and access to the coast for everyone, not just the rich.
+Before serving as Mayor, Paloma was a community organizer for neglected communities and marine conservationist at local nonprofit WILDCOAST, fighting for clean air, water, and access to the coast for everyone, not just the rich.
 Paloma was also a competitive bodyboarder – often taking on the men’s division and winning.
 And yea, she’s got the trophies to prove it.

 In 2014, Paloma was named Woman of the Year for her relentless fight to get government to act on the Tijuana River sewage crisis.
-Today, she continues that fight as Mayor of Imperial Beach, Chairwoman of SD Community Power, the lower-cost, clean-energy alternative to SDG&E, and as San Diego’s leader on the California Coastal Commission.
-She is a graduate of the University of San Diego and the Scripps Institution of Oceanography at UCSD.
+Today, she continues that fight as Mayor of Imperial Beach and Chairwoman of SD Community Power, the lower-cost, clean-energy alternative to SDG&E. She has a bachelor's degree from the University of San Diego and a Master of Advanced Studies in marine biodiversity from the Scripps Institution of Oceanography at UCSD.

 Paloma lives in Imperial Beach with her husband and their dog Dasha.
-When she’s not working, you’ll find Paloma in the water, bodyboarding the same waves that made her fall in love with IB in the first place.
+When she’s not working, you’ll find Paloma in the water, bodyboarding the same waves that made her fall in love with San Diego in the first place.